 The ACCA syllabus (Association of Chartered Certified Accountants) consists of three stages:

-1- The Applied knowledge stage which contains three exams; Accountant in Business (AB), Management Accounting (MA), Financial Accounting (FA).
+1- The Applied knowledge stage which contains three exams; Business and Technology (BT), Management Accounting (MA), Financial Accounting (FA).
 2- The Applied Skills stage which contains six exams; Corporate and Business Law (LW), Performance Management (PM), Taxation (TX), Financial Reporting (FR), Audit and Assurance (AA), Financial Management (FM).
 3- The Strategic Professional stage which contains six exams;

 However, two are essentials; Strategic Business Leader (SBL), Strategic Business Reporting (SBR) and four are options; Advanced Financial Management (AFM), Advanced Performance Management (APM), Advanced Taxation (ATX), Advanced Audit and Assurance (AAA).

 Students must also complete the ACCA Ethics and Professional Skills stage.
-Depending on your current qualifications, you may be exempt from some ACCA papers.
+Depending on your current qualifications, you may be exempt from some ACCA exams.
 You can find out more information below

 The ACCA syllabus consists of 13 exams divided into 3 levels: